yingweiwo

 Additional Infomation

-2-aminoethoxydiphenylborane is an organoboron compound that is diphenylborane in which the borane hydrogen is replaced by a 2-aminoethoxy group.
-It has a role as an IP3 receptor antagonist, a calcium channel blocker and a potassium channel opener.
-It is an organoboron compound and a primary amino compound.
+2-Aminoethoxydiphenylborane is an organoboron compound, consisting of diphenylborane in which the borane hydrogen is replaced by a 2-aminoethoxy group.
+It possesses multiple functions, including acting as an IP3 receptor antagonist, calcium channel blocker, and potassium channel opener.
+It is both an organoboron compound and a primary amino compound.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.